 Undergraduate students in the Tippie College of Business who achieve a g.p.a. of 4.00 on 12 s.h. or more of University of Iowa graded course work and who have no semester hours of I (incomplete) or O (no grade reported) for two consecutive semesters (excluding summer sessions) are recognized by inclusion on the President's List.

-Graduation with honors in business recognizes high scholastic achievement based on grades and on completion of academic work beyond the requirements of the student's major.
-To graduate with honors in business, students must maintain a cumulative, University of Iowa, business, and UI business g.p.a. of at least 3.50 and must successfully complete an honors project under the supervision of a faculty member.
+Graduation with honors in the major recognizes high scholastic achievement based on grades and on completion of academic work beyond the requirements of a student's major.
+To graduate with honors in the major, students must maintain a cumulative, University of Iowa, business, and UI business g.p.a. of at least 3.50 and must successfully complete an honors project under the supervision of a faculty member.
 To learn more, see Honors at Tippie on the Tippie College of Business website.

 Graduation with Distinction

 Graduation with distinction recognizes high scholastic achievement based on grades.
 The Office of the Registrar certifies to the Tippie College of Business associate dean the names of students eligible to graduate with distinction.
 The college awards degrees "with highest distinction" to students in the highest two percent of the graduating class, "with high distinction" to students in the next highest three percent, and "with distinction" to the next highest five percent.
 Ranking is based on students' grade-point averages for all college-level study undertaken before their final registration.

 To be eligible to be considered for graduation with distinction, a student must complete 60 s.h. in residence as an undergraduate at the University of Iowa; 45 s.h. of that must be completed before the final registration.

 Credit and Grading